 SDtoday City Guide Live Banner

-Farmers markets in San Diego
+Farmers markets in San Diego: Where to find fresh food

-Pack your reusable shopping bags, because we’ve rounded up 26 farmers markets around San Diego.
+Pack your reusable bags and your shopping list, because we’re shopping local at these 30+ farmers markets around San Diego, CA.

 Table of Contents